wszramkowska/TechnicalArt/DevelopmentJournal/AntiAliasing.md

 - What was the process of completing the task at hand?
 Did you do any initial planning?
 - Did you receive any feedback from users, peers or lecturers?
 How did you react to it?
+- TALK ABOUT LEARNING MARKDOWN, converting to html etc

 <br>